PRESS

 Western, a former journalism major, handles most of the songwriting and said she tries to write in a “semi-poetic, impressionist-like style.”
 Bryan’s favorite song off their last album, “Light in Dark Places,” is titled “Blue” and refers to their (then) three-year old daughter.

-OUT NOW!!
 The Deep Divide 2022

 Embers - 2017